 Broadly speaking, EiPaaS is helping companies solve problems related to the following:

-Enterprise integration platform as a service (EiPaaS) leverages the cloud to connect applications and data and to orchestrate complex integrations and business processes using APIs and messaging.
+Enterprise integration platform as a service (EiPaaS) leverages the cloud to synchronize applications, data, and partner ecosystems by orchestrating complex integrations and automating business processes using APIs, messaging, and secure file transfers.

-Oracle Cloud Infrastructure (OCI) integration services provide a cloud-based, enterprise integration and automation platform that helps developers quickly extend and connect any applications, services, and data sources.
-The OCI integration platform has been recognized by analysts in the top category among iPaaS providers.
-OCI integration services offers hundreds of prebuilt application and data integrations, low-code automation for quick connectivity, process automation, API management, and event-streaming support to help companies deliver projects faster with less overhead and less code.
+Oracle Integration provides a cloud-based enterprise integration and automation platform that helps developers quickly extend and connect applications, services, and data sources.
+Analysts have recognized Oracle Integration as a leader among iPaaS providers.
+As part of Oracle Cloud Infrastructure (OCI) integration services Oracle Integration offers hundreds of prebuilt application and data integrations with a low-code developer experience for event-based process automation and SaaS extensions.
+With OCI API management, event streaming, and other application development services, Oracle Integration helps companies deliver projects faster with less code while simplifying operations.

 How is EiPaaS different from enterprise integration?